 12 of 12

-Grant's Farm is open late every Friday of the month.
-The popular attraction will have a variety of local food trucks serving up entrees and sweets in the Tiergarten.
-There will also be live music, carousel rides and snow cones.
-The animal exhibits will all be open for viewing as well.
-Parking is $12 per car or $5 for walk-ups.
+Grant's Farm extends its hours in July and is open every Friday until 9 p.m.
+This free popular attraction will have a variety of local food trucks serving up entrees and sweets in the Tiergarten.
+There will also be live music, carousel rides, and snow cones.
+The animal exhibits (and ever-popular Anheuser-Busch Clydesdale horses) are open for viewing as well.